Blog

 Ginseng whole herb, which may increase dopamine and help people with ADHD

-Ginseng helps regulate your brain’s D2 receptor, a dopamine receptor involved in managing pain and controlling motor functions.
+Ginseng may act as a "dopamine supplement" by modulating your brain’s D2 receptor, a dopamine receptor involved in managing pain and controlling motor functions.

 Ginkgo Biloba